 to the statements of Sandra Serrano and other witnesses in the

 area.
 Unfortunately, Fulmer is not dressed correctly and was not

 in the pantry area when the shots were fired.
 However, multiple

 witnesses noted her green scarf with orange polka dots and

 exclamations that would explain portions of some witness

 Kris Sumpter: She was an employee of the Ambassador Hotel that was ascending a stairway connected to the Embassy Ballroom when the shots were fired.
 Sumpter was noted by officials to have been a possible candidate for the unidentified female in a polka dot dress and is described as 21, 5'1, 150 lbs, brown eyes and hair, wearing a white blouse with small black polka dots and a black skirt.
 While her blouse was quite similar to the unknown female, her physical characteristics do not match the most cited female and Sumpter's location would preclude being observed in the hotel pantry during the attack.

-prior gathered.
-Due to her position, she cannot be the female
+relate due to her position, Ellis cannot be the female allegedly observed

-While outstanding questions and claims remain, the evidence suggests multiple prior critics and advocates of conspiracy have presumed much without offering substantial evidence.
+While outstanding questions and claims remain, the evidence suggests multiple prior critics and proponents of conspiracy have presumed much without offering substantial evidence.
 If we account for possible other future candidates still undiscovered in the primary documents, the chaotic and hysterical crowds, the public speculations, and the desire of officials to discredit all mention of conspiracy, the facts are not as clear as some imagine.
-To determine eventually who this unknown female ultimately was shall require verification based on the facts and not merely the largely speculative claims of some advocates and officials.
+To determine eventually who this unknown female ultimately was shall require verification based on the facts and not merely largely speculative claims offered by some advocates and officials.